Earned Value Management

 EVMS Equations

-Earned Value Management (EVM) is a project management technique for measuring project performance and progress in an objective manner.
+Earned Value Management (EVM) is a project management technique for objectively measuring project performance and progress.
 EVM has the ability to combine measurements of scope, schedule, and cost in a single integrated system.
 It’s notable for its ability to provide accurate forecasts of project performance problems.
-Early EVM research showed that the areas of planning and control are significantly impacted by its use; and similarly, using the methodology improves both scope definition as well as the analysis of overall project performance.
+Early EVM research showed that its use significantly impacts the areas of planning and control; and similarly, using the methodology improves both scope definition as well as the analysis of overall project performance.

 Variances